 Vivek Gilani, Director of the Indo-Swiss Fairconditioning Programme, a project to reduce emissions from air conditioning and cool India sustainably, will present the conference "Architecture without air conditioning" in Fribourg.
-This invited talk is co-organised on 31 August 2022 at 17:30 at the blue Hall of bluefactory by Noé21 and the Smart Living Lab with the collaboration of the TRANSFORM Institute of the School for Engineering and Architecture of Fribourg.
+This invited talk is co-organised on 31 August 2022 at 17:30 at the blue Hall of bluefactory (Room HBL0 21A) by Noé21 and the Smart Living Lab with the collaboration of the TRANSFORM Institute of the School for Engineering and Architecture of Fribourg.
+Register for the conference and aperitif.

 Fairconditioning is a Building-Cooling Demand-Side-Management (DSM) related education, capacity building, and pilot implementation programme.